At what level do we disagree? Since Jeremy Corbyn became Labour leader this has been a central

 16. The Case Against the Golden Era (psychology)

-Christopher Clarke is Chris is a communications expert in local government.
+Christopher Clarke is a communications expert in local government.
 He specialises in cohesion, and in building bridges between values groups.